 Hotels anticipate return to travel

 Recently, we worked with a large hotel chain to help determine when travelers will start visiting their properties in various markets.
-The hotel brand wanted to be ready at the right time to ramp up their advertising, staffing, food inventories, and other operational functions to optimize revenue, while meeting customer expectations.
+The hotel brand wanted to be ready at the right time to ramp up its advertising, staffing, food inventories, and other operational functions to optimize revenue while meeting customer expectations.
 To their credit, the hotel is working to avoid the worst-case scenario: excited travelers arriving at a luxury resort only to find sub-par service and limited food and drink options.

 Core to our strategy was analyzing different data sets than what the hotel previously relied upon.
 Traditionally, many hotels relied on prior bookings and seasonality to predict future reservations.
 In the travel business, however, another key indicator for future hotel bookings is airfare – a vast majority of consumers book air travel before finalizing accommodations.

 By collecting the airline industry’s leading third-party “looker and booker” data, and combining it with other data sets into a data warehouse (i.e., past hotel bookings, Google search, COVID-19 trends, airport, weather), correlations can be tracked, with values assigned to demand fluctuations.
 By processing hundreds of terabytes of data, self-learning algorithms can generate new demand scenarios based on real-time consumer activity.
 We recommend testing a single market as a proof of concept, then applying the same method to other markets given success and refinement.

 Supply chain complexities grow more tangled with unexpected forces

 Food and consumer goods companies that serve commercial, institutional, and consumer markets have faced an interesting dynamic during the pandemic.
 As commercial demand has declined due to “shelter-in-place” mandates, consumer demand has risen.